» On Monday, February 7, 2005 at 11:42 PM EST Historic Monday Night RAW

 Evolution’s dominance suffered a minor setback when “The Showstopper” stopped Ric Flair with a Superkick.
 The fans inside the Saitama Super Arena were treated to a match between two of WWE’s most storied and accomplished Superstars, and they didn’t disappoint.
 In the end, Flair had no answer for “Sweet Chin Music.”

 Randy Orton now has cause for serious concern.
 He was able to beat Tyson Tomko on RAW.
 But the damage done during that match and a subsequent attack from Christian left Randy again seemingly suffering from post-concussion syndrome.
 He was concussed during the Royal Rumble and last week’s RAW, and perhaps he shouldn’t have competed in Japan — let alone fly.
 Orton may need to now take a step back and reassess his medical status before seeking retribution.
-MATCH RESULTS:

 Chris Benoit def.
 Chris Jericho (Submission Match)